CTemplar/android/README.md

 + Android 5 or later

 ## Security
-The application uses the open-source encryption library from [BouncyCastle](https://github.com/bcgit/bc-java)
+The application uses the open-source encryption library from [BouncyCastle](https://github.com/bcgit/bc-java).

 ## License

-The source code is published under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)
+The source code is published under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-The encryption library is distributed under [The Legion of the Bouncy Castle License](https://www.bouncycastle.org/licence.html), which should be read in the same way as the [MIT License](https://opensource.org/licenses/MIT)
+The encryption library is distributed under [The Legion of the Bouncy Castle License](https://www.bouncycastle.org/licence.html), which should be read in the same way as the [MIT License](https://opensource.org/licenses/MIT).

-Copyright ©2020 Templar Software Systems Ltd., a Seychelles Limited Liability Company
+Copyright ©2020 Templar Software Systems Ltd., a Seychelles Limited Liability Company.

 Google Play and the Google Play logo are trademarks of Google Inc.